Scope 1, 2 and 3 emissions explained simply

 Key takeaway

 Scope 1 is what you burn.
 Scope 2 is the energy you buy.
-Scope 3 is everything else — your supply chain, business travel, employee commuting, and the emissions embedded in what customers do with your products.
-For most businesses, Scope 3 is 70–90% of the total.
-CSRD now requires material Scope 3 disclosure for thousands of companies.
+Scope 3 is everything else: your supply chain, business travel, employee commuting, and the emissions embedded in what customers do with your products.
+For many businesses, Scope 3 is the majority of the footprint.
+In-scope CSRD and ESRS reporters need to assess material value-chain emissions, and suppliers may still face Scope 3 data requests even when they are not directly required to publish a CSRD report.